Athletics at the 2011 Pan American Games – Women's 4 × 400 metres relay

-The women's 4 × 400 metres relay competition of the athletics events at the 2011 Pan American Games took place on the 28th October at the Telmex Athletics Stadium.
+The women's 4 × 400 metres relay competition of the athletics events at the 2011 Pan American Games took place on 28 October at the Telmex Athletics Stadium.
 The defending Pan American Games champion were Aymée Martínez, Daimy Pernia, Zulia Calatayud and Indira Terrero of Cuba.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows:

 Qualification

 Each National Olympic Committee (NOC) was able to enter one team.

 Schedule

 Results

 All times shown are in seconds.